 A press release may be appropriate if your event or news story idea communicates a significant achievement by students, faculty, staff or alumni, such as news of research accomplishments, awards and honors.
 The News Service will also consider unique ideas that show how MSU is furthering its land-grant mission or its core themes of learning, access, discovery, integration, engagement and stewardship.

 To share an event or news item for consideration, please refer to our staff list to determine which writer would be best for your subject matter.
-That writer can then help you assess your idea's potential as a news story or press release.
+That writer can then help you assess your idea's potential as a news story, press release or other form of communication.

-If you are interested in photographic coverage of an event independent of news coverage that the News Service is producing, you're invited to request original photography.
-You can also contact MSU Visual Media Director Kelly Gorham at 406-994-5134 or email@example.com.
-For such requests, be aware that there may be a fee and that due to limited Visual Media resources, it will not be possible to cover every event.
+If you are interested in photographic coverage of an event independent of News Service coverage, you can learn more from our Visual Media team.
+Note that for such requests for original photography, there may be a fee and that, due to limited resources, it is not be possible to cover every event.

 Yes.
 MSU's Media Policy is a guide for how to work with the media.
 The policy is meant to ensure consistent, coordinated media communications that benefit the university by helping to promote its mission and key messages.
 It is also important to make sure that university administrators are adequately informed about media communications and affairs.
 Please review this policy prior to engaging in media affairs.

 In some cases it may not be possible to anticipate a media contact.
 The policy asks those contacted by the media to share the details of that contact with University Communications, however minor it may have seemed.
-Coordinating media communications and responses is a high priority for this office and your notification will be useful.
+Coordinating media communications and responses is a high priority for this office, and your notification will be useful.
 You may do this by contacting MSU News Service Director Michael Becker at 406-994-4565 or [email protected].

-We are always looking for story ideas and communications opportunities for the media.
-We encourage everyone to report any possibilities for these in their area to the staff writer who covers that area of campus.
+We are always looking for story ideas and opportunities to tell inspiring MSU stories.
+We encourage everyone to submit possible stories in their area to the staff writer who covers that segment of campus.
 All of the university's media specialists are listed with contact information in the MSU Media Policy.
-You may also submit suggestions to the assistant director of the MSU News Service Carol Schmidt at (406) 994-1966 or firstname.lastname@example.org, or to assistant director of the MSU News Service Anne Cantrell at (406) 994-4902 email@example.com.
+You may also submit suggestions to the MSU News Service Director Michael Becker at 406-994-4565 or [email protected].

-The photos that appear on our Web pages are not automatically available for reuse by others.
-In many cases we have obtained special permission to use these photos for our Web publication only.
-In addition, our versions of these photos are usually quite small and have been optimized for low-resolution on the Web, and do not lend themselves to other uses.
-You should contact Kelly Gorham, university photographer, firstname.lastname@example.org regarding any requests for photo reuse.
+The photos that appear on our web pages are not automatically available for reuse.
+In many cases we have obtained special permission to use these photos for web publication only.
+In addition, our versions of these photos are usually quite small and have been optimized for the web, and do not lend themselves to other uses.